Clean Curalo Project

 WHERE IS THIS PROJECT AT?

-On 8 June, ERRA’s Carina Severs and Garry Hunter formally attended a regular councillors workshop to present a video outlining the community’s concerns for Lake Curalo.
-Following the presentation those in attendance discussed, funding challenges, a path forward and possible solutions.
+In June 2022, ERRA’s Carina Severs and Garry Hunter attended a regular Bega Valley Shire councillors’ workshop to present a video outlining the community’s concerns for Lake Curalo.
+Following the presentation those in attendance discussed funding challenges, a path forward and possible solutions.
+Clean Curalo’s trash trap trial was one of the outcomes of this meeting.

 CONNECTION TO ERRA'S MISSION STATEMENT